The term ecosystem was first used in 1935, by British ecologist Arthur Tansley.

-Interaction of living and non-living of an area with each other, i.e.it is interacting organisms of an area together with the non-living constituents of the environment form an ecosystem.
-This shows the relation between organism and their environment. the sum of all these living and non-living in an area is termed an ecosystem.
+Interaction of living and non-living of an area with each other, i.e. interacting organisms of an area together with the non-living constituents of the environment form an ecosystem.
+This shows the relationship between organism and their environment. the sum of all these living and non-living in an area is termed an ecosystem.

 Types of the ecosystem